JustinMShea/ExpectedReturns/sandbox/developer_log_harry.md

 - MLR3 already included many useful evaluation metrics.
 How should we incorporate them into the pipeline?
 	- Should we rely on users to call them after getting the "truth" and "prediction" data from the pipeline?
 	- Are there additional ones we should write/include?

+## 7/3/2024
+- Added some functionality (fixed rolling window) for recursive training
+- Note to self: maybe instead of making certain preprocessing functionalities public functions embedded in the class, we can make them separate functions that we can pass the class object into.
+This may be easier for users to interact with.